-Thirteen Weeks Ended

-May 4, 2013 April 28, 2012

-Deferred Awards \$ 3,531 \$ 2,377

-Performance Awards 1,901 620

-Total stock-based compensation expense (1) \$ 5,432 \$ 2,997
+Thirteen W Ended Thirty-nine Thirty-nine Weeks Ended No November 2, October 27, 2013 2012 November 2, 2013 October 27, 2012 Deferred Awards \$ 3,243 \$ 2,514 \$ 10,085 \$ 8,115 Performance Awards 2,298 935 6,406 2,291 Total stock-based compensation expense (1) \$ 5,541 \$ 3,449 \$ 16,491 \$ 10,406

-(1) During the First Quarter 2013 and the First Quarter 2012, approximately \$0.7 million and \$0.2 million, respectively, were included in cost of sales.
+(1) During the Third Quarter 2013 and the Third Quarter 2012, approximately \$0.3 million and \$0.4 million, respectively, were included in cost of sales.
+During Year-To-Date 2013 and Year-To-Date 2012, approximately \$1.9 million and \$1.1 million, respectively, were included in cost of sales.
 All other stock-based compensation is included in selling, general & administrative expenses.

-The Company recognized a tax benefit related to stock-based compensation expense of approximately \$2.2 million and \$1.2 million for the First Quarter 2013 and the First Quarter 2012, respectively.
+The Company recognized a tax benefit related to stock-based compensation expense of approximately \$6.5 million and \$4.1 million for Year-To-Date 2013 and Year-To-Date 2012, respectively.

-Awards Granted During the First Quarter 2013
+Awards Granted During Year-To-Date 2013

-The Company granted Deferred Awards and Performance Awards to various executives and members of our Board of Directors during the First Quarter 2013.
+The Company granted Deferred Awards and Performance Awards to various executives and members of our Board of Directors during Year-To-Date 2013.
 Awards were issued in connection with annual performance reviews, new hires and contractual obligations.
 Generally, the Deferred Awards have a three year vesting period with one third of the award vesting annually.
-Deferred Awards granted to the Board of Directors vest after one year.
+Deferred Awards granted to the Board of Directors vest generally after one year.
 In general, the Performance Awards have three annual performance periods and one three-year cumulative performance period and, if earned, vest upon completion of the three year performance period.
-As required by her employment contract, the Performance Award granted to our Chief Executive Officer and President, if earned, has a one year vest period.
+As required by her employment contract, the Performance Award granted to the Company's Chief Executive Officer and President, if earned, has a one year vest period.
 Depending on the final adjusted operating income for the Company's performance periods, the percentage of Target Shares earned can be 0% and range up to 200%.

-Unfavorable weather conditions across the country resulted in the Company achieving revenues which were well below operating plan for the First Quarter 2013 (see "Management's Discussion and Analysis of Financial Condition and Results of Operations").
-As a result, prior to the end of the First Quarter 2013, the Board of Directors chose to revise the operating plan for the 2013 fiscal year.
+Unfavorable weather conditions across the country resulted in the Company achieving revenues which were well below operating plan for the first quarter of 2013.
+As a result, prior to the end of the first quarter of 2013, the Board of Directors chose to revise the operating plan for the 2013 fiscal year.
 The Board revised the plan in a manner which will require management to reverse the first quarter trends and to achieve results for the remainder of fiscal 2013 which exceed the results attained during the comparable period in fiscal 2012.
-Following the Board action, the Compensation Committee revised the performance target (and related threshold and maximum) for purposes of the Company's Performance Awards granted during the First Quarter 2013 to bring them in line with the revised operating plan.
-However, in order to take into account the First Quarter 2013 results, the revised threshold, target and maximum levels were set such that achievement of the revised performance target for fiscal 2013 will result in less than the number of Target Shares being earned.
-The revisions to Performance Award targets did not have a material effect on our first quarter financial statements.
+Following the Board action, the Compensation Committee revised the performance target (and related threshold and maximum) for purposes of the Company's Performance Awards granted during the first quarter of 2013 to bring them in line with the revised operating plan.
+However, in order to take into account the first quarter of 2013 results, the revised threshold, target and maximum levels were set such that achievement of the revised performance target for fiscal 2013 will result in less than the number of Target Shares being earned.
+The revisions to Performance Award targets resulted in an increase to stock-based compensation expense of \$1.7 million for the Company's Year-To-Date 2013.

-Changes in the Company's Unvested Stock Awards during the First Quarter 2013
+Changes in the Company's Unvested Stock Awards during Year-To-Date 2013